qtumproject/qtum/doc/reduce-memory.md

 # Reduce Memory

-There are a few parameters that can be dialed down to reduce the memory usage of `bitcoind`.
+There are a few parameters that can be dialed down to reduce the memory usage of `qtumd`.
 This can be useful on embedded systems or small VPSes.

 ## Swapping

 When the operating system is under memory pressure, it may swap memory pages from RAM to disk.
-If this becomes continuous ("thrashing"), `bitcoind` can slow to a crawl, especially during initial sync or reindex.
+If this becomes continuous ("thrashing"), `qtumd` can slow to a crawl, especially during initial sync or reindex.

-If you see sustained swap I/O while `bitcoind` runs, restart with a lower `-dbcache`.
+If you see sustained swap I/O while `qtumd` runs, restart with a lower `-dbcache`.
 If needed, also reduce `-maxmempool`, `-maxconnections`, or use `-blocksonly`.
-Bitcoin Core may warn at startup when `-dbcache` looks too large for the detected system memory.
+Qtum Core may warn at startup when `-dbcache` looks too large for the detected system memory.

 ## In-memory caches